ElyesBRD/2D-Collision-Simulation/README.md

 * (to close the simulation window: press Alt + F4, or Alt + Enter and then Close window button)

 # Note
-The prject is finished, but it just needs some UI so you can build it and play with it.
+The project is finished, it only needs some finish touches that i dont really care at the moment to work on.